puma/puma-dev/README.md

 ### Why not just use pow?

 Pow doesn't support rack.hijack and thus not websockets and thus not actioncable.
 So for all those new Rails 5 apps, pow is a no-go.
 Puma-dev fills that hole.
-Puma-dev also goes one step further and provides zero-config https support to your development environment.
+Puma-dev also goes one step further and provides zero-config https support to your development environment, as well as offering Linux support.

 ## Install